 I first need to find the elasticity between night-time lights and actual consumption.
 I do so by, once again, restricting myself only to regions that did not show evidence of manipulation.
-To estimate this elasticity I regress log Light Density on log Consumption at the assembly-by-year level, with year fixed effects.
+To estimate this elasticity I regress log Light Density on log Consumption at the assemblyby-year level, with year fixed effects.
 This regression includes all consumer categories, as it is not possible to separate the light density for each consumer class.
-Figure C6 in Appendix C shows this relationship in graphical form.15 that there was a 1.7% average increase in consumption at the cutoff.
+Figure F5 in Appendix F shows this relationship in graphical form.
+16

-Based on the elasticity between night-lights and actual consumption, and the increase in nightlights at the cutoff, I obtain a value for $\Delta \log (Consumption)$, and my results indicate
+Based on the elasticity between night-lights and actual consumption, and the increase in nightlights at the cutoff, I obtain a value for $\Delta \log (Consumption)$, and my results indicate that there was a 1.7% average increase in consumption at the cutoff.